krateng/maloja/README.md

 3) Various folders have `.info` files with more information on how to use their associated features.

+4) If you'd like to implement anything on top of Maloja, visit `/api_explorer`.

 ## How to scrobble

 ### Native API

 If you use Plex Web or Youtube Music on Chromium, you can use the included extension (also available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/maloja-scrobbler/cfnbifdmgbnaalphodcbandoopgbfeeh)).
 Make sure to enter the random key Maloja generates on first startup in the extension settings.

-If you want to implement your own method of scrobbling, it's very simple: You only need one POST request to `/api/newscrobble` with the keys `artist`, `title` and `key`.
+If you want to implement your own method of scrobbling, it's very simple: You only need one POST request to `/api/newscrobble` with the keys `artist`, `title` and `key` - either as from-data or json.

 ### Standard-compliant API